usnistgov/mass/INSTALL.md

 ## How to Install MASS

 Mass is a  mostly Python system for analyzing microcalorimeter data.
-A small amount of code has been written in Cythonfor the execution speed advantages of compiled code.
+A small amount of code has been written in Cython for the execution speed advantages of compiled code.

 The preferred approach is simply to use python setuptools to copy the Mass code to the known, standard install location.
 You will probably need sudo power to do this, but the process is otherwise very simple.
 From the top-level Mass directory (where you find this file), you need only two commands:

 ```bash